angata1/OrthoVI/README.md

 This program is created using Avalonia UI.
 Link to the official site of Avalonia UI: https://avaloniaui.net/

-To be able to build the code in Visual Studio, you will need to download a few things:
+To be able to build the code in Visual Studio, you will need to:

 1. Install the Avalonia Visual Studio extension: